How You Can Use Bought-In Mailing Lists and Email Lists To Generate Sales

 "the processing is not required by law but is of a clear benefit to you or others; there’s a limited privacy impact on the individual; the individual should reasonably expect you to use their data in that way; and you cannot, or do not want to, give the individual full upfront control (i.e. consent) or bother them with disruptive consent requests when they are unlikely to object to the processing."

-However in order to be a legitimate interest, the direct marketing must be legal: as it is legal for businesses to market to individuals at other businesses by post, by email, by text and by phone (as long as the number is not registered with the CTPS), many businesses will be able to use legitimate interests as their basis for processing personal data for direct marketing purposes.
+However in order to be a legitimate interest, the direct marketing must be legal: as it is legal for businesses to market to individuals at other businesses by post, by text and by phone (as long as the number is not registered with the CTPS), businesses are able to use legitimate interests as their basis for processing personal data for email marketing.

 What you must do if you decide to use legitimate interests as your basis for processing personal data for direct marketing purposes?